Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Compare $5 million life insurance policies

-How much does a $5 million life insurance policy cost?
+What’s the cost of a $5 million life insurance policy?

 * Based on sample rates from Policygenius, August 2020

-Is a $5 million life insurance policy right for me?
+How to qualify for a $5 million life insurance policy

 How much coverage you need depends on your family’s lifestyle, future financial needs and how much your family depends on your financial contribution.
 Estate planners recommend buying coverage at five to 10 times your annual salary.
 Expenses to consider when deciding whether a $5 million policy is right for you: